Hey guys need some advice.

 Finally got the Hijet wired and running!

 However i am now having trouble with the notorious surging idle problem.
 I have bled the coolant system relentlessly to no avail.
 I had to bleed the system using a retrofitted hose from radiator to a bucket that was higher than the heater core (the heater core is way higher than the radiator as its in the cabin).
-No more bubble seems to be coming out after running it for like 30 min and its still surging :confused: .
+No more bubble seems to be coming out after running it for like 30 min and its still surging .

 Are there any other factors that contribute to this idle issue?
 FPR is set to 43psi so i don’t think its fuel related. and the engine was running fine in the donor car so I’m stumped.